lux12337/Go-Go-Data/README.md

 7. Create the 'ny_data' table to hold the data from the API: `CREATE TABLE IF NOT EXISTS ny_data(id serial PRIMARY KEY, bin INT, cnstrct_yr INT, lstmoddate VARCHAR(512), lststatype VARCHAR(512), doitt_id INT, heightroof DECIMAL, feat_code INT, groundelev INT, shape_area DECIMAL, shape_len DECIMAL, base_bbl VARCHAR(512), mpluto_bbl VARCHAR(512), geomsource VARCHAR(512));`

-# Part 2: Setting up the environment for Go
+# Part 2: Setting up Go environment and running ETL process

 1. Follow tutorial to setup go environment for Mac: https://www.youtube.com/watch?v=I5XCvYs0tGo

-2. Download this repository and move the folder 'topos' to your src folder for Go
+2. Download this repository and move the folder 'topos' inside your src folder for Go

 3. Navigate to 'topos' folder and edit the '.env' by entering the password for your postgres database instead of 'password'

 4. Run `./dependencies.sh` to fetch all the dependencies needed to run the code

+5. Run `go run app.go` to run ETL process to pull data from SODA API and store it in our local postgres database

+# Part 3: Starting HTTP server with endpoint

-5. Run `go run api-server.go` to start the API server
+1. Run `go run api-server.go` to start the server

+2. Open browser, potential urls:

+  - `localhost:8000/api/all` -> returns all the data stored in our local database in json
+  - `localhost:8000/api/year/?year=<year>` -> returns all the buildings that were constructed after a specific year
+  - `localhost:8000/api/avg/?year=<year>` -> returns the average height of the buildings that were constructed after a specific year